olumidebalogun1/Fueling-Supply-Chain-Growth-with-SQL-Insights/README.md

         - Insight: Growing segment but lags behind in profit.
 Optimize online marketing, streamline logistics, and offer exclusive deals to boost profitability. 🚚✨

  ![4  Customer Type Performance Analysis](https://github.com/user-attachments/assets/e11b432f-4ef8-46fc-b7f8-6d043c4a6944)

+🧭✨ **STRATEGIC RECOMMENDATIONS**

+    1. Invest in Brick and Mortar for consistent profitability. 🏢📈

+    2. Leverage the Click and Mortar model for a balanced approach. 🛍️🔗

+    3. Boost E-Commerce efficiency and appeal to unlock its full potential. 💻🚀

 ### **5. Yearly Spotlight: Top 3 Customers Driving Sales Excellence**